benhowarth6/auto-dymo/README.md

         }
         ```
     * Possible codes returned from **DELETE**:
-        * 200: The ticket was added successfully
+        * 200: The ticket was deleted successfully
         * 401: The authentication key provided was incorrect
         * 404: The syntax for the ticket number was incorrect, or the ticket does not exist
 <br>